The Delphian Society created and organized a fund for a Public Library in Fairfax in 1922. All civic organizations

 158 E. Elm on August 29, 1962.
 We are located in this same building today.

 Tuesday, Wednesday, and Thursday

-Our Collection contains approximately 13,000 volumes: including Adult, Juvenile Best Sellers, Classics, Large Print,
+Our Collection contains over 18,000 items: including Adult, Juvenile Best Sellers, Classics, Large Print, Fiction,

-Fiction, Non-Fiction, Videos, Magazines, Audios, and Microfilm.
-Special interest collections on Maria & Marjorie Tallchief, Osage
+Non-Fiction, Videos, Magazines, Audios, and Microfilm.
+Special interest collections on Maria & Marjorie Tallchief, Osage Indian

 Director: Marcy Sterling